Chasing feelings with AI

 79

 This creates access to an entirely different creative flow.
-Alongside the meditative, repetitive practice of building craft, I can now prototype feelings directly.
-I can chase an idea while it's still vivid rather than losing it to the learning curve.
+Instead of losing creative momentum to sample browsing and technical barriers, I can prototype feelings directly.
+The spark that brought me to the DAW stays alive.
+I can chase an idea while it's still vivid rather than losing it to the mechanical tedium of searching for the right sound.

 AI offers a new path through Ira Glass's gap.
 You can start with the feeling and let AI handle the technical translation, then use that understanding to guide your traditional practice with clearer intention.